StrangeBeeCorp/docs/docs/thehive/administration/organizations/create-an-organization.md

 # How to Create an Organization

-This topic provides step-by-step instructions for adding an [organization](about-organizations.md) in TheHive.
+This topic provides step-by-step instructions for creating an [organization](about-organizations.md) in TheHive.

 {!includes/administrator-access-manage-organizations.md!}